-In case you haven't noticed, I'm obsessed with Greek food.
-I've always loved it but the summer we spent in Greece in 2010 sealed the deal for me.
-And really, what's not to love?
+In case you haven’t noticed, I’m obsessed with Greek food.
+I’ve always loved it but the summer we spent in Greece in 2010 sealed the deal for me.
+And really, what’s not to love?
 The flavours are bright and simple, and the ingredients are fresh and healthy and it tastes SO good!
 This Easy Greek Chicken Souvlaki is my simple take on a delicious Greek classic and you are going to love it!

 Have you ever gone on a trip to some exotic destination and come home determined to re-create all the delicious dishes you had a chance to enjoy while you were away?
 My husband and I have done a fair bit of travelling and every trip leaves me with wonderful memories and a ton of culinary inspiration.